opsaaaaa/wordfreqgo/README.md

 - [] for my usecase I will want to filter by correcly spelled words. common misspellings are included in the dataset.
 - [] handle numbers.

+- [] filter out things like the dot in mr. dr.
+- [] do correct math.